Creating pathways to the US academy and shaping the future of the humanities

 Conferences and Publication: Fellows will attend and present their research at the MMUF annual conferences.
 Conference attendance provides invaluable professional development and networking experience.
 Fellows are also encouraged to submit their research papers for publication in the Mellon Mays Undergraduate Fellowship Journal.

-Research Prize: Fellows receive funding during the academic year so that they may have more time to focus on their academic work and research.
-Summer funds are also awarded to conduct research and to travel.
+Research Prize: Fellows receive funding during the academic year to allow more time to focus on their academic work and research.
+Summer funds are also awarded for research and research-related travel.

 Eligibility

-- Interest in pursuing an academic career in an eligible field
+- Demonstrate interest in pursuing extensive research in an eligible field

-- Demonstrated commitment to the goals of MMUF
+- Demonstrate commitment to the goals of MMUF

-- Availability for, and commitment to, full and enthusiastic participation in all aspects of the MMUF program, including attendance at conferences and meetings
+- Availability for, and commitment to, full and enthusiastic participation in all aspects of the MMUF program, including attendance and participation at conferences and meetings

 Designated Fields